arunkulkarni95/Python-Portfolio/README.md

 # Python-Portfolio
-A portfolio of work done in Python
+A portfolio of work done in Python.